reesjones/reesjones.github.io/about.md

-While my experience lends itself more to full-stack development, I'm more interested in, and now pursuing, more infrastructure, backend, data science, data mining, machine learning types of problems and opportunities.
+While my experience lends itself more to full-stack development, I'm more interested in, and now pursuing, more infrastructure, backend, data science, data mining, machine learning opportunities.
 I did some data infra work when working on [Nuclide](https://nuclide.io/) at my summer '16 Facebook internship, and am currently doing data mining research at NC State.